 Low-grade infections in nonarthroplasty shoulder surgery

-Two articles on PainSci cite Khan 2017: 1.
+Three pages on PainSci cite Khan 2017: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
-Complete Guide to Frozen Shoulder
+Complete Guide to Frozen Shoulder 3.
+What do pimples have in common with frozen shoulders?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.